Illinois Compiled Statutes

 13-109.
 Each second division motor vehicle that pulls or draws a trailer,

-semitrailer or pole trailer, with a gross weight of more than 8,000 lbs or
+semitrailer or pole trailer, with a gross weight of 10,001 lbs or more or

-is registered for a gross weight of more than 8,000 lbs, motor bus,
+is registered for a gross weight of 10,001 lbs or more, motor bus,

 religious organization bus, school bus, senior citizen transportation vehicle,